mdewey/ROTR-players-guide/README.md

     - give the DM disadvantage on a roll and forcing the DM to the take the worse result
     - (both exclude damage rolls)

-Once a bottle is cashed, it can be be used again.
+Once a bottle is cashed, it can not be used again.

 ## Crits